ovh/docs/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 #### Step 3: Configure the environment variables.

 In the ‘System variables’ section, select ‘New’, attribute the name “PYTHON_HOME”, and add the access path to Python.
-By default, it will be: ‘C:\\Python27’.

 ![Add the access path](images/4_edit_system_variables.png){.thumbnail}